-In Primary 5, students are introduced to new grammatical structures that they may not have come across in Primary 4.
-In fact, many students who consistently scored full marks for the Primary 4 grammar section, lose marks in this section in the beginning because they are unaware of the new grammar structures.
+IIn Primary 5, students are introduced to a range of new grammatical structures that they may not have encountered in Primary 4.
+As a result, many students who previously scored full marks for the Primary 4 grammar section begin to lose marks—not because they are weaker in English, but because they are unfamiliar with these newly tested grammar rules.

-Today, we will take a look at six questions from the English Grammar MCQ section of a 2022 end-of-the-year examination paper.
-We will look at each grammatical rule that P5 students should master by the end of their P5 year.
+In this article, we will examine six questions from the English Grammar MCQ section of a 2022 end-of-year examination paper.
+Through these examples, we will highlight the key grammatical rules that Primary 5 students should aim to master by the end of the year.

 Sensory Verb e.g. saw / heard/ smelled/ watched etc